MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-2-Frequency-Allocations-Radio-Treaty-Matters-General-Rules-Regulations/subpart-B-Allocation-Assignment-Use-Radio-Frequencies/section-2.106.md

 (168) 5.168 *Additional allocation:* in Australia, China and the Dem.
 People's Rep. of Korea, the band 50-54 MHz is also allocated to the broadcasting service on a primary basis.

-(169) 5.169 *Alternative allocation:* in Botswana, Lesotho, Malawi, Namibia, the Dem.
-Rep. of the Congo, Rwanda, South Africa, Swaziland, Zambia and Zimbabwe, the band 50-54 MHz is allocated to the amateur service on a primary basis.
-In Senegal, the band 50-51 MHz is allocated to the amateur service on a primary basis.
+(169) 5.169 *Alternative allocation:* in Botswana, Eswatini, Lesotho, Malawi, Namibia, Rwanda, South Africa, Zambia and Zimbabwe, the frequency band 50-54 MHz is allocated to the amateur service on a primary basis.
+In Senegal, the frequency band 50-51 MHz is allocated to the amateur service on a primary basis.

+(i) 5.169A *Alternative allocation:* in the following countries in Region 1: Angola, Saudi Arabia, Bahrain, Burkina Faso, Burundi, the United Arab Emirates, Gambia, Jordan, Kenya, Kuwait, Mauritius, Mozambique, Oman, Uganda, Qatar, South Sudan and Tanzania, the frequency band 50-54 MHz is allocated to the amateur service on a primary basis.
+In Guinea-Bissau, the frequency band 50.0-50.5 MHz is allocated to the amateur service on a primary basis.
+In Djibouti, the frequency band 50-52 MHz is allocated to the amateur service on a primary basis.
+With the exception of those countries listed in this paragraph (b)(169), stations in the amateur service operating in Region 1 under this footnote, in all or part of the frequency band 50-54 MHz, shall not cause harmful interference to, or claim protection from, stations of other services operating in accordance with the Radio Regulations in Algeria, Egypt, Iran (Islamic Republic of), Iraq, Israel, Libya, Palestine, the Syrian Arab Republic, the Dem.
+People's Republic of Korea, Sudan and Tunisia.
+The field strength generated by an amateur station in the frequency band 50-54 MHz shall not exceed a value of +6 dB(µV/m) at a height of 10 m above ground for more than 10% of time along the borders of listed countries requiring protection.

+Note 1 to § 2.106(b)(169)(i): Pursuant to Resolution 99 (Rev. Dubai, 2018) and taking into account the Israeli-Palestinian Interim Agreement of 28 September 1995.

+(ii) 5.169B Except countries listed under this paragraph (b)(169), stations in the amateur service used in Region 1, in all or part of the 50-54 MHz frequency band, shall not cause harmful interference to, or claim protection from, stations of other services used in accordance with the Radio Regulations in Algeria, Armenia, Azerbaijan, Belarus, Egypt, Russian Federation, Iran (Islamic Republic of), Iraq, Kazakhstan, Kyrgyzstan, Libya, Uzbekistan, Palestine, the Syrian Arab Republic, Sudan, Tunisia and Ukraine.
+The field strength generated by an amateur station in the frequency band 50-54 MHz shall not exceed a value of +6 dB(µV/m) at a height of 10 m above ground for more than 10% of time along the borders of the countries listed in this provision.

+Note 2 to § 2.106(b)(169)(ii): Pursuant to Resolution 99 (Rev. Dubai, 2018) and taking into account the Israeli-Palestinian Interim Agreement of 28 September 1995.

 (170) 5.170 *Additional allocation:* in New Zealand, the frequency band 51-54 MHz is also allocated to the fixed and mobile services on a primary basis.

-(171) 5.171 *Additional allocation:* in Botswana, Lesotho, Malawi, Mali, Namibia, Dem.
-Rep. of the Congo, Rwanda, South Africa, Swaziland, Zambia and Zimbabwe, the band 54-68 MHz is also allocated to the fixed and mobile, except aeronautical mobile, services on a primary basis.
+(171) 5.171 *Additional allocation:* in Botswana, Eswatini, Lesotho, Malawi, Mali, Namibia, Dem.
+Rep. of the Congo, Rwanda, South Africa, Zambia and Zimbabwe, the frequency band 54-68 MHz is also allocated to the fixed and mobile, except aeronautical mobile, services on a primary basis.

 (172) 5.172 *Different category of service:* in the French overseas departments and communities in Region 2 and Guyana, the allocation of the frequency band 54-68 MHz to the fixed and mobile services is on a primary basis (see No. 5.33).